oriolcastro/6by6challenge-december/README.md

 - [Cloudinary](https://cloudinary.com/) as media manager and storage.
 - Deployed to [Netlify](https://www.netlify.com/).
 CDN.

-### 📄 Informació
+### 📄 Information

 Articles are only in catalan for now.
 The LAB section in my website, [Ok!
-Studio](https://www.okstudio.tech/lab), s only in catalan but you can explore the projects and see the final results.
+Studio](https://www.okstudio.tech/lab), is only in catalan but you can explore the projects and see the final results.

 ### 🧪 Demo